benmbutler/DigiMinR/README.md

 Editing any of the plain text within the `.Rmd` files should result in a fast re-build of the documentation using `bookdown::gitbook()`.
-However, if you were to edit any of code within the R chunks, then rebuilds make take longer because various bits of analysis will have to be recomputed and cached.
+However, if you were to edit any of code within the R chunks, then rebuilds may take longer because various bits of analysis will have to be recomputed and cached.